 Can you ensure any student food handlers are trained appropriately and supervised to ensure high food safety standards?
 Under the Food Standards Code, it is up to the canteen to ensure that anyone who is handling food has knowledge and skills in food safety and food hygiene matters in line with the activities that they are given.
-While this may not be a concern for students who are handing out lunch orders, it will be applicable to students who are serving hot foods and involved in the food prep and cooking process.
+While this may not be a concern for students who are handing out lunch orders, it will apply to students who are serving hot foods and involved in the food prep and cooking process.

 Work health and safety

 Hot ovens, pie warmers, boiling water and sharp knives can make the quickly-paced canteen a hazardous place for students to volunteer in and for younger children to be wandering around in.
-Above all if students and young children are permitted in the canteen ensure ongoing measures are in place to minimise risk of harm, ensure the environment is safe and food safety is not compromised.
+Above all, if students and young children are permitted in the canteen ensure ongoing measures are in place to minimise the risk of harm, ensure the environment is safe and food safety is not compromised.

 How to decide?

 We recommend canteen staff meet with the P&C and principal to make this decision together and determine an implementation plan so that all students and volunteers with children abide by the same policy.
 You may decide to write it into your canteen welcome pack for parent volunteers in the canteen, as well as in your canteen policy.